MohamedAdelZidane/Portfolio/README.md

 # Portfolio
-# Single page application to showcase my technical projects.
+### Single page application to display my technical projects, and sending an email without any server-side technology using EmailJS.
 ### Technology: HTML5/ CSS3 /Javascript /Bootstrap /ReactJS
 ## To run this project, install it locally then
 ### $ cd ../portfolio